jennasalem/KMER_info/README.md

 # Files
 - KMER_info.py is the main Python script that when run, outputs the subsequent k-mers
 - test_KMER.py is the script used when testing the function
+- reads.fa is the main file used for this project
 - sequence.txt is an example file that can be used within the code
 - test_sequences.txt is a file to be used in the testing process